clarkgrubb/data-tools/README.md

 Command line tools for data extraction, data manipulation, and file format conversion.

     check-tsv              verify rows in TSV file are same length

     convert-date           convert dates in tabular data using strftime-style formats

     counting-sort          sort a file using counting sort

     csv-to-json            convert CSV to JSON

     csv-to-postgres        import a CSV file into a PostgreSQL table

     csv-to-tsv             convert CSV to TSV

     csv-to-xlsx            convert CSV files to XLSX worksheets

     date-fill              fill in missing rows in a TSV file with a time series column

     date-seq               create a sequence of dates

     dom-awk                read HTML or XML into DOM object and process it with Ruby

     header-sort            sort file, keeping header in place

     hexedit                edit a binary file

     highlight              highlight text matching REGEX

     join-tsv               perform a relation join on two TSV files

+    json-array-to-stream   convert JSON array to JSON stream

     json-awk               read JSON objects from standard input and process them with Ruby

     json-diff              show differences between two JSON documents

     normalize-utf8         write UTF-8 encoded input to standard out in normalized form

     postgres-to-csv        write a PostgreSQL table to stdout in CSV format

     reservoir-sample       select N lines from standard input randomly

     set-diff               find lines in first file which are not in the second

     set-intersect          find lines common to two files

     tawk                   awk, but uses tabs for FS and OFS by default

     tokenize               extract words from English language text

     trim-tsv               trim whitespace from fields of TSV file

     tsv-header             show TSV header with ordinal position of each column

     tsv-to-csv             convert TSV to CSV

     tsv-to-json            convert TSV to JSON

     utf8-category          tally UTF-8 encoded characters by general category

     utf8-script            tally UTF-8 encoded characters by script

     utf8-viewer            display Unicode points and optionally names of UTF-8 encoded file

     xls-to-csv             convert XLS to CSV

     xlsx-to-csv            convert XLSX to CSV

     yaml-to-json           convert YAML to JSON

 The *data tools* come with man pages which can be installed locally or browsed on [GitHub](https://github.com/clarkgrubb/data-tools/tree/master/doc).